Siddhant-k/hugo-perosnal-website/content/project/frogger-game-c/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Subspace Attack Reproduction"
+title: "Frogger Game in C"
-summary: "Attempt to reproduce the results obtained in the NeurIPS 2019 paper [Subspace Attack: Exploiting Promising Subspaces for Query-Efficient Black-box Attacks](https://papers.nips.cc/paper/8638-subspace-attack-exploiting-promising-subspaces-for-query-efficient-black-box-attacks)"
+summary: "In this project, I implemented the classic Frogger arcade game using C on a LandTiger LPC1768 board.
+The game is displayed on the GLCD display and is controlled using the joystick on the board, as well as keyboard input through the UART."
-authors: []
+authors: [sid]
-tags: ["Machine Learning"]
+tags: ["Software"]
 categories: []
-date: 2019-12-02T22:55:24+01:00
+date: 2019-12-02T22:50:08+01:00

 # Optional external URL for project (replaces project detail page).
-external_link: "/publication/subspace-attack-reproduction"
+external_link: ""

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.